Invoke Reactors

 Detokenization

-Reactor request args may contain a mixture of detokenization expressions and raw plaintext data.
+Request bodies may contain a mixture of detokenization expressions and raw plaintext data.

 Tokens containing complex data may be detokenized into a Reactor request, including Bank and Card token types.
+When tokens with complex data are detokenized, the entire JSON data payload will be included in the request.
+For an example, see Use Complex Tokens.

 Validation is performed on the resulting request after detokenization, so several required request parameters may be supplied by detokenizing a single complex token that contains several of the request parameters.